Beastea3/testReadTheDoc/Finance/FRM/Intro of Risk Management.md

 ```

 ### Credit Risk may increase if:
- - Less and large amount of loan instead of more and small amount of loan;
+ - A less and large amount of loan instead of more and small amount of loan;
  - The loans are highly positively correlated;
- - ~~Macroeconomics fall down~~ The expossure, loss given default and probability of default are positively correlated;
+ - ~~Macroeconomics fall down~~ The exposure, loss given default and the probability of default are positively correlated;

 ### Liquidity Risk is used to describe two separate risks: